vbillys/writing/ieee-pandoc-template/sections/main.md

 Odometry is a method to fuse the motion sensors data to obtain the position of any mobile robots.
 -->

 Odometry position is estimated via accumulating the motion sensors data over time.
 Pure odometry position is not recommended for  long-term navigation, since the motion sensor error will accumulate drift in the actual position over time.
 The navigation relies on the localization module to fuse odometry data with GPS data and the developed map based localization.
-The odometry position is derived from the equation \ref{eqn_simple_odometry}.
+The odometry position is derived from the (\ref{eqn_simple_odometry}).
 The following two motion sensors are installed in the ASV: a wheel motion sensor (Kistler Wheel Pulse Transducers) to calculate vehicle travelled distance, and GPS/IMU sensor (Xsens MTi-G-700 GPS) to measure global positions and heading rate.

 \begin{equation}
 \begin{split}